 We are delighted to share with you a Call for Papers for the upcoming conference, A Jewish Europe?
 Virtual and Real-Life Spaces in the 21st Century (jointly organised by the Universities of Gothenburg and Southampton).
 The conference will be hosted by the University of Gothenburg and will take…Keep reading

-On 14 October at 15.30 CEST (GMT+2) Professor Michal Bar-Asher Siegal (Ben Gurion University of the Negev) will offer a guest lecture on the topic “How much Christianity did the Babylonian Rabbis know?
-Rabbinic Responses to Christian Biblical Exegesis.”
-The lecture will take place on…Keep reading
+*Please note that the time below has changed to 16:00 CEST (GMT+2)* On 14 October at 15.30 CEST (GMT+2) Professor Michal Bar-Asher Siegal (Ben Gurion University of the Negev) will offer a guest lecture on the topic “How much Christianity did the Babylonian Rabbis know?…Keep reading

 PhD Disputation: “Reading Romans, Constructing Paul(s): A Conversation between Messianic Jews in Jerusalem and Paul within Judaism Scholars,” Lund University, 24 September 2021 (and online via zoom)

 Jennifer Nyström (Lunds Universitet) disputerar på den nytestamentliga avhandlingen “Reading Romans, Constructing Paul(s): A Conversation between Messianic Jews in Jerusalem and Paul within Judaism Scholars” kl 13:15, 24 September 2021.
 Fakultetsopponent är prof. Kathy Ehrensperger vid Universität Potsdam.
 Du som vill följa disputationen via Zoom…Keep reading